-Defective drugs loans for Zantac lawsuits are now available if you are one of the thousands of people whose lives have been impacted by it Learn more about defective drug lawsuit funding.
-On April 1, 2020, the FDA recalled prescription and generic forms of Zantac and several other ranitidine products due to the presence of a probable human carcinogen, N-Nitrosodimethylamine (NDMA).
+On April 1, 2020, the Food and Drug Administration (FDA) recalled prescription and generic forms of Zantac and several other ranitidine products due to the presence of a probable human carcinogen, N-Nitrosodimethylamine (NDMA).
 This compound is suspected of causing digestive tract and blood cancer.

-If you’re waiting on a settlement from a Zantac lawsuit, you could qualify for a lawsuit loan.
-Also known as pre-settlement legal funding, a lawsuit loan can give you access to money from your expected settlement now so you don’t have to wait.
-Find out how you can benefit from this option and if it’s the right one for you.
+If you are waiting on a settlement from a Zantac lawsuit, you could qualify for a lawsuit loan.
+Also known as pre-settlement legal funding, a lawsuit loan can give you access to money from your expected settlement now so you do not have to wait.
+Find out how you can benefit from this option and if it is the right one for you.

 What Is Zantac?

 Zantac, also known as ranitidine hydrochloride, is an H2 blocker that has been available since the early 1980s.
-Part of a wider drugs class known as histamine H2-receptor antagonists, Zantac is typically used to treat heartburn, gastrointestinal issues, and allergies.
-Studies have demonstrated a link between one of the key ingredients of Zantac, NDMA, and cancer.
+Part of a wider drug class known as histamine H2-receptor antagonists, Zantac is typically used to treat heartburn, gastrointestinal issues, and allergies.
+Studies have demonstrated a link between one of the key ingredients of Zantac, NDMA, and certain types of cancer, including prostate cancer.

 Evidence suggests that Sanofi and Boehringer Ingelheim, Zantac’s manufacturers, hid this connection for decades.
 Victims are now coming forward and filing lawsuits to claim damages against both companies.
 If you were a Zantac user, you could face a lengthy fight for your settlement, which can make legal funding highly attractive.